 Fellows may participate in several activities, such as research and information gathering, outreach with our many global stakeholder groups, IAASB and task force meetings, and developing non-authoritative guidance.

-How did this fellowship help you grow as a professional?
+How has this staff fellowship helped you as a professional?

-What was your favorite part of working with the IAASB?
+What was your favorite part about working with the IAASB?